brokentelescope/ChromebookScheduler/README.md

 ## Date Range Maintenance

-The date range for Chromebook reservation availability is maintained in the `dateMaintained.txt` file.
-This file contains the start and end dates in the format: start year, start month, start day, end year, end month, end day.
+The Chromebook reservation availability is controlled by the `dateMaintained.txt` file, containing start and end dates in the format:
+- Start year, month, day
+- End year, month, day

-Users can update this date range using the "Update Month" button in the date lookup section of the application.
-Upon clicking this button, users can specify the new start and end dates for the reservation period, and the system will update the `dateMaintained.txt` file accordingly.
+Users can adjust this range using the "Update Month" button in the date lookup.
+Upon clicking, they specify new start and end dates, updating both the file and all bin data.

 ## Clearing Data